 - Jared Ladobruk, Secretary

-The Fund greatly appreciates the incredible support it has received over the past 30 years and looks to the local community for support.
+As a non-profit organization, the GMSF relies on donations as an essential source of revenue.
+The GMSF acknowledges the incredible support it has received over the past 30 years and looks to the local community for support.
 The Fund has been greatly assisted in building its Capital Fund through the generosity of Golf Manitoba, various golf clubs and other organizations and individuals.
-The greater the Fund, the greater the academic assistance it will be in a position to provide.

 There are a number of ways that you can help: